 The many health benefits of drinking tea are being discovered all the time.
-However, normal black and green teas are caffeinated.
-So if you want to reduce or cut out caffeine altogether, should you choose decaffeinated tea or naturally caffeine free?
+However, normal black and green teas contain caffeine, which some people prefer to avoid.
+For those looking to enjoy tea while reducing their caffeine intake, there are two options: decaffeinated tea and caffeine free tea.
+But what's the difference?
 Read on for the low-down.

 What is caffeine?